 - Risks of Skeletal Muscle Rigidity and Skeletal Muscle Movement: Manage with neuromuscular blocking agent.
 See full prescribing information for more detail on managing these risks.
 (5.5) - Severe Cardiovascular Depression: Monitor during dosage initiation and titration.
-(5.6) - Serotonin Syndrome: Potentially life-threatening condition could result - concomitant serotonergic drug administration.
+(5.6) - Opioid-Induced Hyperalgesia and Allodynia: Opioid-Induced Hyperalgesia (OIH) occurs when an opioid analgesic paradoxically causes an increase in pain, or an increase in sensitivity to pain.
+If OIH is suspected, care-fully consider appropriately decreasing the dose of the current opioid - analgesic or opioid rotation (5.7) Serotonin Syndrome: Potentially life-threatening condition could result from concomitant serotonergic drug administration.
 Discontinue Fentanyl Citrate Injection if serotonin syndrome is suspected.
-(5.7) • Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of - teroids and wean natient off of the opioid (5.8) - Bisks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, or Head Injury: Monitor for sedation and respiratory depression.
-(5.9)

-Most common serious adverse reactions were respiratory depression. apnea, rigidity, and bradycardia.
+(5.8) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of oids, and wean patient off of the opioid.
+(5.9) - Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors or Head Injury: Monitor for sedation and respiratory depression.
+(5.10) - Most common serious adverse reactions were respiratory depression. apnea, rigidity, and bradycardia.
 (6)

-To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch
+To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-- DRUG INTERACTIONS
+- DRUG INTERACTIONS -

 - Concomitant Use of CNS Depressants: May decrease pulmonary arterial pressure and may cause hypotension.
-See FPI for management instruc-tions.
-For post-operative pain, start with the lowest effective dosage and - monitor for potentiation of CNS depressant effects (5.4.7) • Mixed Agonist/Antagonist and Partial Agonist Opioid Analgesics: Avoid use with Fentanyl Citrate Injection because they may reduce the analogsic - effect of Fentanyl Citrate Injection or precipitate withdrawal symptoms.
-(7) - USE IN SPECIFIC POPULATIONS -
+See FPI for management instruc- - tions.
+For post-operative pain, start with the lowest effective dosage and monitor for potentiation of CNS depressant effects.
+(5.3, 7) Mixed Agonist/Antagonist and Partial Agonist Opioid Analgesics: Avoid use with Fentanyl Citrate Injection because they may reduce the analgesic - effect of Fentanyl Citrate Injection or precipitate withdrawal symptoms.
+(7)

+- USE IN SPECIFIC POPULATIONS ----
-• Pregnancy: May cause fetal harm.
-(8.1)

-- Lactation: Infants exposed to Fentanyl Citrate Injection through breast milk should be monitored for excess sedation and respiratory depression.
-(8.2) - · Geriatric Patients: Titrate slowly and monitor for CNS and respiratory
+- Pregnancy: May cause fetal harm.
+(8.1) - Lactation: Infants exposed to Fentanyl Citrate Injection through breast milk should be monitored for excess sedation and respiratory depression.
+(8.2) · Geriatric Patients: Titrate slowly and monitor for CNS and respiratory